jdavies/learning-library/oci-library/L100-LAB/File_Storage_Service/FSS_HOL.md

 [Practice-3: Mounting a File System](#practice-3-mounting-a-file-system)

+You can also view a video of this lab on [Youtube](https://youtu.be/6SCI8TdWeP8)'

 **Note:** *Some of the UIs might look a little different than the screen shots included in the instructions, but you can still use the instructions to complete the hands-on labs.*

 ## Overview